-Kate has been a resident of Tualatin for over 20 years.
-Recently retired, she is new to the CIO board and looks forward to working with the community.
-She has a passion for adventurous travel and is an avid runner and cyclist.
-You may see Kate and her husband, Guido, in Jurgens Park with their two Corgis Izzy & Basil.
+Kate has been a resident of Tualatin for over 25 years and enjoys being a part of the Riverpark community.
+Recently retired, she has a passion for adventurous travel and is an avid runner and cyclist.
+You may see Kate and her husband, Guido, in Jurgens Park with their two dogs Basil & Zorro.

 Daniel Bachhuber, Member-At-Large

 Daniel lives near Jurgens Park, is married with two wonderful children.
 Although a software engineer by day, he takes every opportunity to run, bike, or anything outside.
 If you like to discuss housing policy, he will gladly talk your ear off.

 Riverpark CIO Accomplishments

 In partnership with the City of Tualatin, our second Community Fair was held on May 20, 2023.
 We celebrated beautiful Spring weather with over 200 Riverpark neighbors.